ut-ims-robotics/MirrorLabs_HL2/README.md

 10. Go to File -> Build Settings.
 11. Make sure, that UWP is chosen (if not, choose it and press switch platform)
 12. Verify that only the currrent scene is chosen in the Scenes in Build window.
-13. Set terget device to Hololens and Architecture to ARM64.
+13. Set target device to Hololens and Architecture to ARM64.
 14. Press build and choose folder where to save the built project.
 15. After building go to the specified folder and open the solution file.
 16. Go to Project -> Properties and to Debugging tab.